It’s been a long day at the range.

 If you want to be a really savvy and prepared shooter or gun enthusiast, carry around a bore snake when you are at the range and for regular use

-But also keep that trusty old cleaning rod around—maybe back in the gun safe—for those special occasions where you weapons need some extra love and care.
+But also keep that trusty old cleaning rod and patch around—maybe back in the gun safe—for those special occasions where your weapons need some extra love and care.

 Either way, you can use your newfound knowledge of bore snakes and cleaning rods to impress your friends next time you find yourself at the range breaking down your weapons at the end of a good, long day.